 Shadow work helped me to reflect on my thoughts, feelings, and behaviors.
-It helped me understand my unconscious processes and exercise an empowering control without any type of suppression or repression.
+It helped me understand my unconscious processes and exercise empowering control without any suppression or repression.

 I saw the triggers that caused uneasiness.
 I adopted healthy coping mechanisms instead of operating in the default mode.
 My sense of self became more refined, along with my intuition.

 It Helps Us To Be More Authentic

 The perception we generally hold of ourselves results from past conditioning where the idea of being virtuous and moral, as per the society’s expectations, is regarded as more important than being authentic.

 Being authentic is liberating.
 It allows us to express ourselves without fear.
 We don’t have to suppress our real thoughts and feelings anymore.
 In my experience, authentic people are more trustworthy than the usual conformists.